Cooperbuilt/blog-with-cms/content/posts/2020-12-30-team-building-with-engineering-showcases.md

 ---
 template: post
-title: Team Building With Engineering Showcases
+title: 'Waste Time, Save Money With Paid Learning Time'
-slug: team-building-with-engineering-showcases
+slug: team-building-with-dedicated-learning-time
 draft: false
 date: 2020-12-30T12:06:28.019Z
 description: >-
-  Take a look at one of the ways we build a strong engineering culture - Engineering Showcases.
+  Build a stronger and more curious engineering team with dedicated learning time.
+We call it the "Learn and Teach" ticket.
 category: Team Building
 tags:
   - team building